Iowa QSO Party 2024

 - Iowa Stations: No multiplier for working DX stations.
 DX stations still count as QSOs, so definitely DO work them!

 - Multipliers are applied one time only, NOT per Band, and NOT per Mode.
-This has always been our normal scoring method, we have just added this item for clarification.
+This has always been our normal scoring method, we have just added this note for clarification.

 Final Score: